ChrisScianna/ROS-Underwater-RnD/autopilot/README.md

 - **Fix Rudder**.
 Rudder, depth and speed targets.
 - **Waypoint**.
 Altitude, latitude, longitude and speed targets.

-The autopilot also checks that the mission control node is running.
-If it detects that the mission control node crashes, it sets the thruster velocity to 0 RPM and the fins to surface.
+The `autopilot` node checks that the `mission_control` node is running.
+If it detects that the `mission_control` node crashes, it sets the thruster velocity to 0 RPM and the fins to surface.